Skip to Content

 I keep this card in my wallet because having a Visa backup is a must when a restaurant doesn’t take my American Express.
 Earning points with Chase accumulates a currency called Ultimate Rewards.
 Additionally, I love getting 3X points on Hulu, Netflix, and Apple Music.
 The 3X multiple is offered on other streaming services, but those are the only three I personally pay for.

 There is a small $95 annual fee.
-Half of that fee is wiped out with a $50 credit towards travel booked through the Chase portal.
+Half of that fee is wiped out with a $50 credit towards travel booked through the Chase Travel℠.
 All that requires is to book one hotel per year through Chase to realize that benefit.
-Another loved benefit of this card for those living in Lyft operation areas is the 5X multiplier on your dollars spent with that company.
+Another loved benefit of this card for those living in Lyft operation areas is to earn 5x total points on Lyft rides through March 31, 2025.

 Citi Premier